TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/001-adr-template-choice.md

 ## Decision Drivers

-*   **Traceability**: The history of decisions must be clear and auditable.
+*   Traceability.
+The history of decisions must be clear and auditable.
-*   **Clarity**: The rationale for each decision must be easy to understand.
+*   Clarity.
+The rationale for each decision must be easy to understand.
-*   **Version Control**: The decision log should live with the project code in Git.
+*   Version Control.
+The decision log should live with the project code in Git.
-*   **Lightweight Process**: The process should not create excessive overhead.
+*   Lightweight Process.
+The process should not create excessive overhead.

 ## Considered Options

-*   **Option 1: Lightweight Markdown ADRs**: Use a simple Markdown template (like Michael Nygard's) stored as individual files in the project repository.
+*   Option 1: Lightweight Markdown ADRs.
+Use a simple Markdown template (like Michael Nygard's) stored as individual files in the project repository.
-*   **Option 2: Wiki-based Documentation**: Use a tool like Confluence or Notion to create and manage a decision log.
+*   Option 2: Wiki-based Documentation.
+Use a tool like Confluence or Notion to create and manage a decision log.
-*   **Option 3: Informal Documentation**: Document decisions ad-hoc in Word documents, meeting minutes, or not at all.
+*   Option 3: Informal Documentation.
+Document decisions ad-hoc in Word documents, meeting minutes, or not at all.

 ## Decision Outcome